 1. Anxiety and Paranoia

 This is the most infamous side effect of overconsumption.
-You may feel like your heart is beating out of your chest, your thoughts are racing out of control, and you feel an overwhelming sense of doom.
+You may feel a little anxious or overwhelmed, your thoughts may race out of control, and you feel an overwhelming need to sleep.

 The Cause: